 Our analysis identifies wage trends across various expertise levels:

-Labor costs notably differ across geographies.
+Labor costs vary significantly across different regions.
 Metropolitan areas may experience 15-25% higher rates due to union influences and regulatory contexts.
 Coastal regions often drive cost divergences compared to inland settings.

 Several considerations influence labor pricing: